uu-python/lecture-git/README.md

-# Organize your work with git repositories
+# An introduction to git repositories

 ... the aim (ILO) of the lecture